DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-10-replacing-the-teaching-apprenticeship-question-for-accredited-providers.md

       src: edit-course--funding-type-success.png
 ---

-One of the priorities for the initial teacher training (ITT) reforms is to make ITT less complex for providers, candidates and trainees.
+One of the priorities for the reforms to the [initial teacher training (ITT) criteria](https://www.gov.uk/government/publications/initial-teacher-training-criteria/initial-teacher-training-itt-criteria-and-supporting-advice) is to make ITT less complex for providers, candidates and trainees.

+As part of the reforms, all providers can now offer salaried courses.

 ## What we changed